What is Credit Card Fraud?

 There are a wide range of charges which fall under the general heading of credit card fraud.
 Under Chapter 21 of the Arizona criminal code, intent plays a substantial role in credit card charges.
 They include:

-- Theft of a credit card or obtaining by fraudulent means.
+- Theft of credit cards or obtaining credit cards by fraudulent means.
 This involves control of another person’s credit card without consent or the transfer of the card to another person.
 It is a Class 5 felony.

-- Receipt of anything of value obtained by fraudulent use of a credit card.
+- Receiving services or goods through fraudulent use of a credit card.
 This is the use of a fraudulently obtained credit card to buy or even attempt to obtain any money, goods or services.
 Depending on the value of the items that were bought or attempted to purchase, the charge can range from a Class 1 misdemeanor to a felony.

 - Credit card forgery.
 This involves the alteration or production of a fake credit card with the intent to defraud.
 It is a class 4 felony.